cmbuckley/research/index.md

     alt: Photo of Chris Buckley
 ---

-As part of my MSc by Research at the [University of Durham](https://www.dur.ac.uk/), I specialises in theorectical computer science, namely in network coding.
+As part of my MSc by Research at the [University of Durham](https://www.dur.ac.uk/), I specialised in theorectical computer science, namely in network coding.

 ## Supervisors